25 Common German Idioms to Sound Like a Native

 20. Schwein haben

-Literally: to have a pig
+Literal translation: To have a pig

-English equivalent: to have a stroke of luck / to get lucky
+English equivalent: To have a stroke of luck / to get lucky

 Heute haben wir mit dem Wetter Schwein gehabt!